 Table of Contents

-What Is a 20-Foot Pontoon Boat
+What Is a 20-Foot Pontoon Boat?

 Understanding what pontoons are, especially their functions and performance, will help you choose the accurate pontoon boat motors.

 A pontoon has a flat and boxy deck.
 The deck shape allows this boat type to be spacious for leisure activities and entertainment purposes.
-However, it lacks the ability to move, point, and direct quickly on water.
+However, it lacks the ability to move, point, and direct quickly on the water.
 This is why people only float pontoons on sheltered waters like rivers or lakes.

 The motor plays a huge part in keeping the boat buoyant.
 In the past, a typical pontoon can speed at around 10 mph in good weather conditions.
 But now, depending on the size, pontoons can be equipped with a 115 to 200 hp engine and can move at speeds from 20 to 40 mph, or even more.
 For more specific pontoon boat motor recommendations, watch this video on Pontoon Boat Engine Size.